Pawan132384/Project/README.md

 # Project
-this is ML proect (LinearRegression)
+this is ML project (LinearRegression)